hecrenews/hecrenews.github.io/_posts/2020-09-29-the-resistance-trying-to-take-down-nit-flex.md

 ---

 Bruh, Wopps stole the part two of this article.
 Good thing I can count on his inherent laziness to know that he won’t publish anything else before me anytime this century.
 Nit Flex’s ~~dungeons~~Customer Service Center ~~are~~is probably filled to the brim.
 It’s got Hooshar Manus, Gordon Oohbeedoo, SnaxelyLeftButtock_012, and who knows how many else inside it.
-I’m not sure what others are saying about this ~~violation of human rights~~testimonial-collection, but I sure know what my grandaddy would have said: “rat-a-tat-t
+I’m not sure what others are saying about this ~~violation of human rights~~large-scale testimonial-collection of Nit Flex, but I sure know what my grandaddy would have said: “rat-a-tat-t